xl0/lovely-docs/doc_db/sveltejs-sveltekit/build-and-deploy/building-your-app/essence.md

-How to build a SvelteKit app and prevent code from running during the build process.
+How to build a SvelteKit app, prevent code execution during build, and preview the production build.